GAM-team/GAM/wiki/Users-Drive-Copy-Move.md

 If it is processed again (because of multiple parents within the source folder structure), a shortcut is created that points to the first copy.

 ### Shortcuts
-In previous versions, copying shortcuts caused an error because shortcuts can't be copied, they must be re-created.

 If a shortcut in the source structure points to a file/folder that is not in the source structure:
  * The shortcut is re-created to point to the original file/folder.